databricks/databricks-sdk-py/docs/workspace/jobs.rst

         :param notification_settings: :class:`JobNotificationSettings` (optional)
           Optional notification settings that are used when sending notifications to each of the `webhook_notifications` for this run.
+        :param queue: :class:`QueueSettings` (optional)
+          The queue settings of the one-time run.
         :param run_name: str (optional)
           An optional name for the run.
 The default value is `Untitled`.
         :param tasks: List[:class:`SubmitTask`] (optional)